 Resolving Disk Mount Issues

-The most commonly used resolution to fix the mount issue is to simply restarting the system and connecting the disk again to check.
+The most commonly used resolution to fix the mount issue is to simply restart the system and connecting the disk again to check.
 If this does not solve the issue, Disk Utility can become a handy tool to resolve the issue.

 1. Follow the basic steps of checking whether the disk is properly connected to the system and powered on if required.

-3. If above procedure did not work, “live verification” can be performed to fix the issue.
+3. If the above procedure did not work, “live verification” can be performed to fix the issue.
 Shutdown the system and keeping the disk connected start the system.
 While the system boots, press Command+R. A menu will be displayed from where Disk Utility can be selected.
-Select the disk and follow the procedure mentioned in second point.
+Select the disk and follow the procedure mentioned in the second point.

 4. Sometimes, the Disk Utility may not function as desired.
 In this case, it can be accessed from the Terminal as follows: